Rishukhati/uvtech-redesign/README.md

 ## License

-This project is being developed for UVTech Multiservices as part of an internship assignment.
+Developed for UVTech Multiservices as part of an internship assignment.
+Design concept is original work.

 ---